More about: Price of Visiting Auschwitz: Cost of Tickets and Guided Tours

 The rates if you buy general admission tickets are updated, but approximately, this is the cost of the individual tickets without visit and transfer:

-• Group visits (more than ten people): around €15.
-These visits must be scheduled in advance and accredited as a group by sending an email to [email protected]
+- Group visits (more than ten people): around €15.
+These visits must be scheduled in advance and accredited as a group by registering on the official website.

 How to buy tickets